Municipality of Shanghai

 2. Mayor – Ying Yong (appointed in January 2017)

-The municipality of Shanghai is one of China’s most dynamic and economically advanced areas.
-Following State Council’s announcement in 2009 to build Shanghai into an international economic, financial, trade & shipping centre (Four Centers) by 2020, nine key industries were specifically identified and target output value was set for realization by 2012.
-Shanghai Municipal Government’s 12th Five-Year Plan (2011-2015) highlights 10 major projects including a national exhibition facility, an international trade and overseas marketing promotion center, a Chinese technology import and export exchange, an electronic business platform, a commodities exchange, a services industry district etc. The overall objective of Shanghai is to develop a modern service industry and advanced manufacturing industry in the city while increasing the profile of service sector in Shanghai’s economy to beyond 70%.
-The goals of the 13th five year plan focusing on achieving a moderately prosperous society by 2020 achieving an annual per capita GDP of about 150,000 Yuan by 2020.
+- The municipality of Shanghai is one of China’s most dynamic and economically advanced areas.
+Following State Council’s announcement in 2009 to build Shanghai into an international economic, financial, trade & shipping centre by 2020, nine key industries were specifically identified and target output value was set for realization by 2012 and 10 major projects were highlighted in the 12th Five Year plan (2011-2015).
+The overall objective of Shanghai to develop a modern service industry and advanced manufacturing industry in the city and considerable progress has been made in the last five years towards these objectives of transforming its economic structure and enhancing indigenous innovation with service sector contribution crossing the goal of 70% mark.
+The goals of the 13th five year plan is on achieving a moderately prosperous society by 2020 and achieving an annual per capita GDP of about RMB150, 000.

-The Government has been encouraging foreign MNCs to establish their regional headquarters in the city and the number of such regional headquarters increased to 535 in 2015.
+- The Government has been encouraging foreign MNCs to establish their regional headquarters in the city and the number of such regional headquarters increased to 535 in 2015.
 Shanghai is now home to 1430 financial institutions including all the leading global institutions, including 618 monetary and financial service units, 350 capital market service units and 382 insurance companies and 396 R&D centers.
-At the end of 2015, among all kinds of financial institutions, foreign financial institutions reached 230.
+At the end of 2015, among all kinds of financial institutions, foreign financial institutions reached 230 and 2016 alone attracted 45 further such regional headquarters of multinational companies.
+A comprehensive pilot area on cross-border e- commerce was launched in 2016 and the export and import value of trade in services grew by 15% year on year.

-Shanghai Port is the world's largest dry bulk cargo port & container port surpassing Singapore for the first time in 2010 and presently handling 36.5370 million TEUs, ranking top in the world for the sixth consecutive year.
+- Shanghai Port is the world's largest dry bulk cargo port & container port surpassing Singapore for the first time in 2010 and presently handling 36.54 million TEUs, ranking top in the world for the seventh consecutive year.
 Shanghai’s own Foreign Service trade (by international accounts) totaled US$ 196.672 billion, up 12.2% and accounting for nearly one-third of the country’s total.
-The volume of cargo handled in Shanghai accounts for 10% of the national total, and commodities passing through the city’s Customs 25% of the nation’s total.
+The volume of cargo handled in Shanghai accounts for 10% of the national total, and commodities passing through the city’s Customs is 25% of the nation’s total.
 Shanghai Waigaoqiao Shipbuilding Co. built record 36 ships (8.15 million DWT) in 2011 & created a new record for annual output of ships, ranking No.1 for 7 consecutive years in China.
 It has also become the first Shipbuilding Company to achieve 8 million DWT of ships in China.
+Shanghai Government’s major objective is to continuously increase the scope of services offered by the “Single Window” platform for internationals trade.

-Shanghai is one of the most urbanized regions in China.
+- Shanghai is one of the most urbanized regions in China.
 It is at the top of Brookings Institution's list of the world's 200 largest metropolitan areas.
 In 2010 Shanghai hosted the biggest ever Expo in the history of World Expos.
 Shanghai boasts of world class infrastructure which also received a massive boost in preparation for Shanghai World Expo in 2010.
-The ambitious Disneyland project which started in 2011 was completed and opened this year.
+The ambitious Disneyland project which started in 2011 was completed and opened last year.
 More than 2000 households and 297 enterprises at the site however have been relocated to develop the same.
 The Beijing- Shanghai Hi-speed train started operation on 30 June 2011.
 It took 38 months to complete the 1318 km railway track which was done ahead of the schedule.
-Hongqiao International Airport has been certified as an aviation service base for business jets, the first in China & second in Asia.
+Hongqiao International Airport has been certified as an aviation service base for business jets, the first in China & second in Asia and the passenger traffic in the city’s airports exceeded 100 million.

 India - Shanghai Economic & Trade Relations